 The Program is managed under the leadership of Dr. George Packard, President of the US-Japan Foundation, with the assistance of Mr. Tomoyuki Watanabe, Japan Representative, and two dedicated Program Directors in New York and Tokyo.
 An Advisory Council of Japanese and American Fellows (participants who successfully attended previous conferences in both the U.S. and Japan) of the Program acts as the main alumni voice and lends support and council to the Program’s development and activities.

-The next application cycle will be announced in early fall, 2017.
+Please note that the application deadline has closed on January 8, 2018.
+The next application cycle will be announced in early fall, 2018.
 Potential candidates and their nominators are invited to learn more about the application process here.

-The seveneenth annual USJLP conference was held in Seattle from Saturday, July 16 – Saturday, July 23, 2016.
+The eighteenth annual USJLP conference was held in Kyoto and Tokyo from Sunday, July 23 – Sunday, July 30, 2017.